-Every fall, I find myself craving that deep, nutty aroma of roasted pumpkin.
+Every fall, I find myself craving that deep, nutty aroma of slow-cooked pumpkin.
 This year, I decided to go beyond the usual can-opening and tossed chunks of fresh pumpkin into my slow cooker.

 The smell that fills the kitchen, warm, earthy, with just a whisper of cinnamon and cloves, reminds me of the cozy balance I love in a Roasted Squash Salad with Toasted Sage and Apple Cider Vinegar, where simple autumn flavors feel both fresh and familiar.